 I am so glad I got the chance to use this blue, I haven’t seen it used in residential applications, I assume due to the cost.
-However I think this blue concrete pulled this project together unlike any other color could!
-There are other blue concretes available on the market, but it my understanding that they are not as stable.
+However, I think this blue concrete pulled this project together unlike any other color could!
+There are other blue concretes available on the market, but it is my understanding that they are not as stable.
 This color Euroblue 418 gets its pigment from actual cobalt and should hold its color for a lifetime.
-We ended up sealing our concrete with 511 to protect it from stains and over exposure.
+We ended up sealing our concrete with 511 to protect it from stains and overexposure.
 See the Concrete pour on my Instagram here!

 The Fire Pit Area

-Choosing gravel opposed to more concrete or pavers allows this space to be celebrated as semi-formal or informal space which I think is important when transitioning from a formal space to the rest of the yard which is informal and organic.
+Choosing gravel as opposed to more concrete or pavers allows this space to be celebrated as a semi-formal or informal space which I think is important when transitioning from a formal space to the rest of the yard which is informal and organic.
 It blends the yard better in my opinion.

 Dealing with a long yard, I knew people wouldn’t use this far corner of the space often so I opted to create a focal point to draw the eye.
 Below is a video from my youtube channel that chats about this in more detail.

-Thanks for reading and supporting my work with your shares, likes and follows 😀 Check out another project of mine here 🙂
+Thanks for reading and supporting my work with your shares, likes, and follows 😀 Check out another project of mine here 🙂